Sanya-Kap/sanya_kapoor_2025/_posts/Foundation/A-pair_programming/2023-08-16-pair_programming.md

     height="600" />

-But the make it more user friendly and appealing, I styled it.
+Based on reviews, to make it more user friendly and appealing, I created and styled a new feature.
 This also aligns with the feedback we got from night at the museum to make it more personalized.

 <img src="{{site.baseurl}}/images/after.png" alt="Review"
     width="1000"